-The days at the desk are long and daydreaming about the next getaway gets you through the toughest Monday.
+The days at the desk are long, and daydreaming about the next getaway gets you through the most brutal Monday.
 We’ve all been there.
-If you are sharing that feeling and, in addition are showing the following symptoms, we can accurately diagnose you with acute Camino withdrawal syndrome or Caminoitis; and there is only one way to treat it: getting back on the road!
+Suppose you are sharing that feeling and, in addition, are showing the following symptoms.
+In that case, we can accurately diagnose you with acute Camino de Santiago withdrawal syndrome or Caminoitis.
+There is only one way to treat it: planning your next Camino trip!

 These are the 5 top signs that you need to plan your next Camino trip: